FabianoEger/tago-documentation/tutorials.rst

 	:width: 50%
 	:align: center

 Great!
-As soon as your device start to send data, the values will be showed on this display.
+As soon as your device starts to send data, the values will be showed on this display.

 Sending e-mail
 **************

 Now, let's add an :ref:`action <ref_actions_define_actions>` to send an e-mail notification when the switch state changes to closed.
-First, create an action for the device:
+First, add an action to be executed:

 .. image:: _static/tutorials/create_actions.png